rawpython/remi/README.md

 Ok, Kivy is the best, Tk is historical, pyQt is also good, but for every platform that appears we have to wait a porting.
 This lib allows to show a user interface everywhere there is a browser.

 These widgets are available:
-- widget : like an empty panel
+- Widget : like an empty panel
-- buttonWidget
+- Button
-- textareaWidget : for the editable text
+- TextInput : for the editable text
-- spinboxWidget
+- SpinBox
-- labelWidget
+- Label
-- inputDialog
+- InputDialog
-- listWidget
+- ListView
-- comboWidget
+- DropDown
-- imageWidget
+- Image
-- tableWidget
+- Table
-- objectWidget : allows to show embedded object like pdf,swf..
+- GenericObject : allows to show embedded object like pdf,swf..
-- canvasWidget : usefull to draw arbitrary geometries.
-It uses PIL's library.
-- sliderWidget
+- Slider
-- colorPickerWidget
+- ColorPicker
-- dateWidget
+- Date

 A basic application appears like this: